Success of Dubuque's Great Draw event chalked up to team-friendly atmosphere

 Lenhart appreciated that children participated in the competition.

-“It’s amazing what some of the kids are capable are doing — they’re really budding artists,” she said.
+“It’s amazing what some of the kids are capable of doing — they’re really budding artists,” she said.

 Her children spend lots of time drawing at home.